astrobytes-edu/astr596-modeling-universe/01-course-info/03-astr596-ai-policy.md

 ## AI Usage Reflection

 **Most Significant AI Interaction This Project:**
-Brief description of when AI was most helpful and why (2-3 sentences)
+Brief description of when AI was most helpful and why.

 **Critical Thinking Check:**
 Did AI give you any incorrect/misleading information?
 How did you verify its suggestions?
-(2-3 sentences - helps us all learn what to watch for!)

 **Key Learning:**
 What did this interaction teach you about the problem, concept, or about using AI effectively?
-(2-3 sentences)

 **Evolution of My AI Use:**
 How has your approach to using AI changed since the last project?
 Are you becoming more independent, more strategic, or finding new ways to use it?
-(3-4 sentences)

-**Next Steps:**
-One specific way you plan to improve your AI usage next project (1-2 sentences)
 ```

 ### Understanding Verification

 Throughout the course, expect supportive check-ins:

 - "Walk me through your approach here"
 - "What alternatives did you consider?"
 - "How would this change if...?"